 Q: Is it safe to walk alone at night in Las Vegas?

 A: While it’s generally safe to walk alone at night in Las Vegas, it’s still important to be aware of your surroundings and take precautions.
 Consider using a hotel-provided escort service or walking with a group of people.
 Avoid walking alone in isolated areas, especially at night.
-(See Also: Is Savannah Georgia Safe to Visit?
+(See Also: Is Yakutsk Safe to Visit?
 A Traveler’s Guide)

 Q: What should I do if I encounter a suspicious person or incident?